 Section 21 Abolished

-Section 21 Notices Or So Called “No Fault Evictions” Are Almost Certain To Be Abolished after a consultation process was announced by the then Prime Minister Theresa May in April 2019.
+Section 21 Notices or so called "No Fault Evictions" are looking more likely to be abolished after a consultation process was announced by former Prime Minister Theresa May in April 2019.
 This consultation period covers England only and runs until September 2019.